NEET Exam - Strategies- What to do on day of Exam?

-Being Calm and composed during exam is key for success.
+Being Calm and composed during the exam is the key to success.
 This is easier said than done.
-Before I take all strategies, let's go through basic facts and answer few question.
+Before I take all strategies, let's go through basic facts and answer a few questions.

 1. NEET exam is conducted by CBSE with 11th & 12th Syllabus.
 11th is most crucial so first revise 11th NCERT properly.
-Most negative marking is developed from 11th syllabus as students has taken 11th lightly followed by 1 year gap thereby forgetting the basics.
+Most negative marking is developed from 11th syllabus as students have taken 11th lightly followed by a 1-year gap thereby forgetting the basics.
 12th is fine as student studies hard and also just appeared for the 12th exam.

 2. The NEET cut-off of 2016 for Open Category was 145 marks out of 720 (20%) and in 2017, 131 marks out of 720(18.2%).
 So NEET qualification is an easy task.
-Even if student gets Zero marks in Physics and Chemistry, only Biology with 360 marks can get you qualifying if you have studied properly.
+Even if a student gets Zero marks in Physics and Chemistry, the only Biology with 360 marks can get you to qualify if you have studied properly.
 So relax, NEET is not difficult.

-You must ask yourself these basic questions before you go for exam.
+You must ask yourself these basic questions before you go for the exam.

 1. Do you need to solve every question in the Paper?

 2. What is the right subject-sequence to solve the paper?